What is Chest Compression Fraction (CCF) and Why It’s Vital for Effective CPR

 3. Proper Hand Placement: For infants, two fingers compress the chest below the nipple line, while for children, the heel of one or both hands is used in the center of the chest below the nipple line.

 Maintaining a high CCF in pediatric cases is difficult due to the child's smaller size.
-Even brief interruptions in compressions significantly affect perfusion.
+Even brief interruptions in compressions affect perfusion.
 Proper training and coordination among healthcare providers are vital to minimize interruptions and ensure continuous, effective chest compressions.

 How does Chest Compression Fraction differ from other metrics used in CPR?